adrianlzt/cerebro/devops/ansible/inventario.md

 # Añadir máquinas al inventario desde un playbook, solo para esa ejecucción (in-memory)
 http://docs.ansible.com/add_host_module.html
+This module bypasses the play host loop and only runs once for all the hosts in the play, if you need it to iterate use a with_ directive.

 - add_host: hostname={{ new_ip }}
             ansible_ssh_host={{ inventory_hostname }}